Specific Training Opportunities

 • Preparation of public comments related to federal rulemaking and regulatory changes

-• Development of an IFMHA Program resources for community partners
+• Development of an IFMHA Program resources for UIC and community partners, including workshops/webinars and presentations

 • Provide support to UIC Office of Diversity, Equity and Engagement on student inclusion initiatives for undocumented students